Camino Del Norte WITH AUSWALK: Self-Guided Trips to Suit Every Pilgrim

 The route also provides the opportunity to experience Basque, Cantabrian, and Galician cultures, making it culturally diverse.
 Ideal for seasoned hikers, it provides a refreshing alternative to the more trodden pilgrim paths.

-Customise the Camino del Norte and choose your own pace and length of walk.
+You can also customise the Camino del Norte and choose your own pace and length of walk by adding rest days.

 Climate/Weather and best time to go